Robert-Cunningham/CodeAbility/README.md

 		- carat

 ## Line by Line Examples
+Here are a few examples of other english-like language which CodeAbility is able to parse:

 - return the result of the factorial of the quantity 5 plus the element at x plus y in myarray → `return factorial(5 + myArray[x + y])`
 - The result of x of 1 and two and the result of y of three comma four and five) → `x(1, 2, y(3, 4), 5)`